kirtan27/Racey/README.md

 # Racey
-Kirtan Patel
+#Made by: Kirtan Patel
-This game was made for educational purposes
+#This game was made for educational purposes